MicroEJ/docs/Tutorials/gettingstarted/MJ5minutes.rst

 -------------

 - Supported Operating System: MICROEJ SDK runs on the following operating systems: Windows (7, 8, 8.1, 10), Linux, macOS.
-- A Java™ Runtime Environment 8 is needed on your host computer for running MICROEJ SDK 21.03.
+- A Java™ Runtime Environment 8 is needed on your host computer for running MICROEJ SDK Dist.
+21.03.
 [Download Java™ Runtime Environments]

 Download and Install
 --------------------